Sick leave rules and definitions

 For the valuation of inventory mathematical provisions (MP), the decree of March 28, 1996 defines four obligations: the provisioning of disability in the form of a current disability provision and another pending disability provision; the provisioning of current disability; the use of BCAC regulatory maintenance tables or a certified table, and the use of a rate lower than 75% of the TME (average rate of French government bonds), increased by 4.5%.

 The TME is the arithmetical average of the month's TEC 10 plus 0.05%.
-The CNO-TEC n daily index (Constant Maturity Rate for nn years, for nn between 1 and 30) is the actuarial rate of a fictitious Treasury security whose life would be equal to n years at each point in time (i.e. 10 years in the case of TEC 10).
+The CNO-TEC n daily index (Constant Maturity Rate for years, for between 1 and 30) is the actuarial rate of a fictitious Treasury security whose life would be equal to n years at each point in time (i.e. 10 years in the case of TEC 10).
 This rate is obtained by linear interpolation between the annual actuarial rates of return of the 2 French government securities closest to maturity n.
 TEC 10 is the rate for the constant 10-year maturity.
 It is one of the main benchmarks on the bond market.
 The TEC 10 is calculated by the Comité de Normalisation Obligatoire, and published every business day by Agence France Trésor.
 This rate is obtained by linear interpolation between the annual actuarial yields of the two Treasury securities that most closely match the theoretical 10-year maturity.

 In addition, actuaries use mortality tables in the event of incapacity and/or disability to model the probability of remaining on the job.
 The tables are used to calculate the probability of remaining on the job, or the probability of moving into a given state.
 Age and seniority in the state are the components of these tables, and BCAC has published a version of each of these tables, in compliance with the Evin law (cf. decree of 03/28/1996).
 Initially built in 1993, these tables were modified by the decree of December 24, 2010 setting the funding rules for disability, invalidity and death benefits, published in the Journal Officiel of December 30, 2010, and then completely rebuilt in 2013.